 Small towns and villages line the shores of Seneca Lake, including beautiful Geneva and the popular Watkins Glen.
 Geneva, population 13,202, the self-proclaimed "Lake Trout Capital of the World," is at the northern tip of Seneca Lake in Ontario and Seneca counties.
 Watkins Glen, at the southern tip of the lake in Schuyler County, is a small village with just over 2,000 residents and an even larger reputation, best known as the home of the Watkins Glen International Racetrack.

 Experience Geneva on the Lake - a AAA 4 Diamond Resort offering luxurious lodging and fine dining overlooking Seneca Lake.

-Discover casual elegance in a peaceful, wooded setting on the western shore of beautiful Seneca Lake--at Sunrise Landing Bed & Breakfast.
+Discover casual elegance in a peaceful, wooded setting on the western shore of beautiful Seneca Lake.

 Seneca Wine Trail - Over half a million wine lovers can't be wrong.
 The wineries and vineyards around Seneca Lake are a big deal in the region, drawing 600,000 visitors each year to sample the local "juice".

 Waterfalls & Hiking - Enjoy spectacular Watkins Glen state park - home to hiking, gorges and waterfalls.
 In Montour Falls, just south of Watkins Glen, check out the stunning SheQuaGa Falls.
 The Falls are lit up at night, and the view from downtown Montour Falls is breath-taking.